bandprotocol/bandchain-legacy/README.md

 ```

 Alternatively, to build locally, Band Protocol requires the following dependencies.
-Be sure to have them available in your local system (version as listed in
+Be sure to have them available in your local system (versions as listed in
 [CMakeLists.txt](CMakeLists.txt)).

 - [Boost](https://www.boost.org/)